Robert Banks Stewart: Career

 Banks Stewart continued working in television as a writer, script editor and producer, creating Shoestring (1979–80), which ran for two series on the BBC and following this up with the Jersey-set detective drama series Bergerac (1981–91).
 He later produced Hannay (5 episodes, 1988), The Darling Buds of May (4 episodes), Lovejoy (10 episodes) and Call Me Mister.
 His final credit for television was for the adaptation of My Uncle Silas (2001–03) starring Albert Finney.

-At the age of 81, Banks Stewart published his first novel—a thriller entitled The Hurricane's Tail, featuring a British detective called Detective Sergeant Harper Buchanan who uncovers a political plot against the prime minister of a Caribbean island.
-It was originally envisaged as a two-part TV series, but Banks Stewart said he decided to turn it into a novel after "getting nowhere" with TV executives, which he attributed to ageism.
-His memoir of working in the television industry, To Put You in the Picture, was published in 2015.
+In 2012 Banks Stewart, then aged 81, published his only novel, The Hurricane's Tail, a thriller featuring the British Detective Sergeant Harper Buchanan who uncovers a plot against the prime minister of a Caribbean island.
+It was originally envisaged as a two-part TV series, but Banks Stewart said that he decided to turn it into a novel after "getting nowhere" with TV executives, which he attributed to ageism.
+In 2015 he published his autobiography, To Put You in the Picture.

-Personal life

-He had three sons, Alex Hanson Stewart, Andy Stewart and Angus Stewart.